Words by Charlotte Kent

-James P. Carse wrote that in his cult classic Finite and Infinite Games: A Vision of Life as Play and Possibility (1986) and it comes to mind while regarding the works of Alexander Reben, an MIT trained roboticist and artist, whose work plays with boundaries.
-As he says to me when we speak, “unexpected outputs are always fun.”
-This is particularly true of his most recent body of work AI Am I?
-Here, he collaborates with the machine to produce physical works that question notions of creativity and authorship––as Duchamp established more than one hundred years ago and conceptual art, et al simply reinforced.
+The creativity of culture has no outcome, no conclusion.
+It does not result in art works, artifacts, products.
+Creativity is a continuity that engenders itself in others.
+James P. Carse wrote that in his cult classic Finite and Infinite Games: A Vision of Life as Play and Possibility (1986), and it comes to mind while regarding the works of Alexander Reben, an MIT-trained roboticist and artist, whose work plays with boundaries.
+As he says to me, when we speak, unexpected outputs are always fun.
+This is particularly true of his most recent body of work, AI Am I?
+Here, he collaborates with the machine to produce physical works that question notions of creativity and authorship––as Duchamp established more than one hundred years ago and conceptual art et al reinforced.
 So that’s not particularly interesting.
 What does become interesting is the way Reben turns the vast critical dialogue surrounding art into a creative space.

 GPT develops multi-paragraph analyses, each with a different interpretation.
 I have extracted the main thesis of each output below, but recognize the full text includes formal analyses of the work appropriately tied to these concepts :